ordina-jworks/ordina-jworks.github.io/_posts/2020-11-15-Typescript-in-the-backend-with-NestJS-and-Azure-Functions.md

 When receiving an HTTP call, it will contain values for at least one of our three parameters.
 In this method, we just check the values and add them to the respective array.
 The `update` field contains the moment that the value gets updated to track the user's progress over time.
-The parameters will then be put into a `ParametersEntity` (Discussed in [Azure Function and CosmosDB](#azure-function-and-cosmosdb)) and created in the repository.
+The parameters will then be put into a `ParametersEntity` (Discussed in [Azure Function and CosmosDB](#azure-function-and-cosmosdb)) and added to the database using the `parametersRepository`.

 ```js
 @Injectable()